Technical debt smell

 File servers in a rack.
 Photo (cc) Abigor courtesy Wikimedia Commons.

-Growth at the fictional company Unbelievable Growth, Inc., (UGI) has been so unbelievable that there is now a shortage of financial resources.
-Resources are especially tight for migrating the last groups of SharePoint users from SharePoint 2010 to SharePoint 2013.
+Growth at the fictional company Unbelievable Growth, Inc. (UGI) has been so unbelievable that there is now a shortage of financial resources for migrating the last groups of SharePoint users from SharePoint 2010 to SharePoint 2013.
 Consequently, the CFO instructed IT to continue to support SharePoint 2010 for at least two more quarters.
 Meanwhile, the affected SharePoint users must continue to use SharePoint 2010.
-Someday, currently set for two quarters from now, IT and the users of SharePoint 2010 will migrate to SharePoint 2013.
+Someday, currently set for two quarters from now, IT and the users of SharePoint 2010 will be required to migrate to SharePoint 2013.
 Both IT and the users might need to expend resources to keep the SharePoint 2010 site operational.
-Users who make enhancements to their SharePoint 2010 sites will migrate that work to the SharePoint 2013 site.
-Unfortunately, that might require some rework that would have been unnecessary if the migration had not been deferred.
+Users who make enhancements to their SharePoint 2010 sites will need to migrate that work to the SharePoint 2013 site, and that might require some rework that would have been unnecessary if the migration had not been deferred.

 Discussion